Laughing Hummingbird Arts

 About Me – Art is Not Optional

-Although I was born Mary Burgoyne, I have always exhibited under the name "troch".
 I got my first camera in 1967, some sort of hand-me down, boxy 126mm model.
 I remember it taking square pictures and I was hooked.
 I also knew I was different.
 Everyone else was taking pictures of their friends, family and pets while I was shooting buildings at odd angles, garbage dumps and small portions of old machinery.
-I had several cameras over the years to document the usual milestones and events of youth.
+I have used many cameras to document the usual milestones and events of youth.

 Over the years, I solidified my relationship with photography, taking courses in photojournalism and the darkroom.
 The latter opened up my artistic vision with its wealth of possibility.
 I briefly tried digital, but felt no connection with the medium.
 And so, I stayed with what worked for me, film and the traditional silver gelatin print.